Zackmartin238/DungeonsAndDragons-Character-Creator-and-PDF-Generator/README.md

 I want to have more fields, and stuff to fill in for your character.
 I want to eventually have a better UI too.
 This may mean that I will migrate from tkinter, which may be a process but well worth it.
 Also a better file-saving system would be great (e.g. a file browser so you can choose where to put it.).

-And lastly a print button to send to the user's printer
+And lastly a print button to send to the user's printer as well as an option to edit previously made characters.

 Enjoy!